 When a dangerous, defective product causes harm or wrongful death to consumers, the manufacturer and/or seller of the product should be held liable.
 In some product liability claims, it may be up to the manufacturer to prove that it was not negligent in producing the defective product.
 In strict product liability cases, it is only necessary to prove that the product was defective, not that the manufacturer or seller was negligent.

 Manufacturers and sellers of dangerous products should be held accountable for the harm their products cause.
-If you have been injured by a defective product in Southern California, call the Riverside personal injury lawyers of the law firm of Hanson & Mouri as soon as possible to schedule a free consultation.
-Our legal team of Riverside accident lawyers can tell you if you have a defective product case and what damages you may be entitled to claim.
+If you have been injured by a defective product in Southern California, call the Riverside personal injury lawyer of the law firm of Hanson & Mouri as soon as possible to schedule a free consultation.
+Our legal team of Riverside accident lawyer can tell you if you have a defective product case and what damages you may be entitled to claim.